 X programme duration of the standard programme (TSPR) in seconds;

-XI. airborne acoustic noise emissions (to be deleted);

-XII. the number of this Regulation, that is ‘XXXX/XXX’ [PO- please insert the number of this Regulation in this point and in the right bottom corner of the label].
+XI. the number of this Regulation, that is ‘XXXX/XXX’ [PO- please insert the number of this Regulation in this point and in the right bottom corner of the label].

 LABEL DESIGN